infinilabs/framework-vendor/src/github.com/shirou/gopsutil/v3/README.md

 You can set an alternative location to `/dev` by setting the `HOST_DEV` environment variable.

+You can set an alternative location to `/` by setting the `HOST_ROOT` environment variable.

 You can set an alternative location to `/proc/N/mountinfo` by setting the `HOST_PROC_MOUNTINFO` environment variable.